-Brexit: Parliament Rejects Johnson's Call For New Elections
+Brexit: Parliament Rejects Boris Johnson's Call For New Elections

 "I refuse to do this," Johnson said of that requirement.
 He then said there is only one way forward: to hold a general election on Oct.
 15.

-Jeremy Corbyn, the leader of Britain's opposition Labour Party criticized Johnson for not having a detailed plan to carry out Britain's uncoupling from the European Union.
+Jeremy Corbyn, the leader of Britain's opposition Labour Party, criticized Johnson for not having a detailed plan to carry out Britain's complex divorce from the European Union.

 "This prime minister claims he has a strategy, but he can't tell us what it is," Corbyn said.